 Personalisation is key if you want people to engage with your app, website or email.
-According to 2019 figures, the average person has around 80 different apps installed on their phone, only nine of which see daily use.
-And roughly 294 billion emails were predicted to be sent and received each day in 2019, so making sure your message stands out is pretty crucial if you want to reach a prospect or customer.
+According to 2019 figures, the average person has around 80 different apps installed on their phone.
+With only nine seeing daily use.
+Roughly 294 billion emails were predicted to be sent and received each day in 2019.
+Therefore, making sure your message stands out is pretty crucial if you want to reach a prospect or customer.

 Why personalise your application?

 But why do personalise in the first place?
 There are a number of reasons.

 Firstly, your audience expects it.
 This survey found that the number one priority for respondents’ future expectations for the mobile experience was more personalised apps.
 As well as websites which was the norm back in 2016.
 It’s absolutely central to good marketing practice.

 Secondly, it improves user engagement.
 As we’ve just said, people want personalisation: it shows you understand they are an individual.
 Don’t forget that at the other end of your marketing communication is a person just like you!
 No one wants to be treated like an anonymous, faceless recipient.
 If you personalise your communications, you will see user engagement grow.
 Personalised emails have been shown to increase click-through rates by 18% and conversion rates by 5%.